-SHCLL, a subsidiary of the Company, and SHMLP, a limited partnership of the Company, invested cash of \$16 million in 2015 (2014 - \$33 million) in the proposed Pacific Northwest LNG export facility (refer to note 6 "Business Combination").
+SHCLL, a subsidiary of the Company, and SHMLP, a limited partnership of the Company, invested cash of \$1 million in 2017 (2016 - \$4 million) in the proposed Pacific Northwest LNG export facility.
 Sinopec Huadian owns 15% of the shares and limited partnership units of the entities that own the proposed Pacific Northwest LNG export facility.
-The Company's 15% investment in the Pacific Northwest LNG export facility is accounted for under the equity method as the 15% interest, although not in and of itself providing significant influence, does allow the Company to appoint a Director to the Board of Directors of the General Partner to the limited partnership that is developing the export facility.
+The Company's 15% investment in the Pacific Northwest LNG export facility was accounted for under the equity method as the 15% interest, although not in and of itself providing significant influence, does allow the Company to appoint a Director to the Board of Directors of the General Partner to the limited partnership that was developing the export facility.
 In addition to the normal influence a Director has over financial and operating decisions, certain key decisions require the approval of at least one of the Directors representing the non-controlling interests in the General Partner.
-Furthermore, the Company and its ultimate parent have agreed to take material amounts of future LNG gas production from the plant.
-Accordingly, the Company has assessed that it has significant influence over its investment.
+Accordingly, the Company had assessed that it has significant influence over its investment.
+On July 25, 2017, the decision was made to not proceed with the PNW LNG export facility and as a result the carrying value of the investment was fully expensed (note 6).